Components -> Fatty acids -> Sterols

 What are the health benefits of sterols?

 Sterols, such as sitosterol and campesterol, have been shown to help lower cholesterol levels, which can reduce the risk of heart disease.
-Additionally, they may have anti-inflammatory and immune-modulating effects, potentially contributing to overall cardiovascular health and immune function.

 What are some health risks associated with sterols?

-What if your Sterols is low?
+What if your sterol levels are low?

-A low intake of sterols may lead to higher levels of LDL cholesterol, which can increase the risk of heart disease.
+A low intake of plant sterols may lead to higher levels of LDL cholesterol, which can increase the risk of heart disease.
 It's important to include sources of sterols such as vegetable oils, nuts, seeds, and whole grains in your diet to help maintain healthy cholesterol levels.

-How do vegans get their Sterols intake?
+How do vegans get their sterol intake?

 What you eat matters.